Psychology for health matters

 • Health anxiety

-• Anxiety about medical procedures
+• Anxiety

-• Fear of needles and vaccinations
+• Fear of needles and general anaesthetic

 • Living with visible difference